-“When I was a kid, a ticket to the movies only cost...” the familiar rant begins.
+"When I was a kid, a ticket to the movies only cost..." so begins the familiar tale.
 The reason movie prices are used to benchmark how much times have changed is because a trip to the movies continues to be a treat, a rare constant in the fast-changing world of entertainment.
-Despite the rise of video games and YouTube, the dark, air-conditioned cave of the movie theater has never gone out of style.
-This summer, with a little bit of planning, your family can share the big screen tradition for some very retro prices.
+Despite the rise of video games and YouTube, sitting in the dark, air-conditioned cave of a movie theater has never gone out of style.
+This summer, with a little bit of planning, your family can take part in the big screen tradition — at some very retro prices.

 We recommend checking each theater's website carefully to confirm the time and ticket price for the movie you want to see.